TheCahyag/MinecraftAnimation/README.md

 frames leading to an animation.

 ## Current State of the Plugin
-It works as intended with small animations.

-With the way I'm serializing and unserializing data there is a problem when I unserializing  data that is over 4096 chars long.
-Anything shorter then this works fine.
-What this means for you is that the animations you can create are severely limited.
-I have been able to run a small 1x3x5 animation with 5 frames and had not had any problems.
-If you receive a "Mark Invalid" exception in the console, that means you have exceeded 4096 chars worth of data.
+The Animation plugin works mostly as intended.
+The max animation size has been scaled up significantly.

 See the wiki for the commands and their respective usages.
+(Still a WIP)

 ## TODO
 ### High Priority
-[BUGFIX] Fix Mark Invalid error when un-serializing data
 [BUGFIX] After playing the animation for awhile the frames fall out of sync
 ### Medium Priority
 [WIKI] Write basic usage guidelines